Navigating the Seas of Transformation: Steering Through Key Challenges with OKRs

 Misalignment can derail transformation initiatives, causing wasted effort, missed milestones, and frustrated teams.

-While obstacles may vary across industries, many organizations share common challenges during transformation.
+While obstacles may vary across industries, many organizations share common challenges during digital transformation.
 These include keeping track of transformational goals, ensuring accountability, and adapting flexibly to shifting conditions.

 Keeping Track of Transformation Goals